linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # YIELD (INTERNAL RATE OF RETURN)

 In the previous chapter we showed how to use present value to determine whether a financial instrument provides a minimum annual interest rate specified by an investor.
-For example, if the present value of the promised future value payments of some financial instrument selling for  $944.14 is$ 1,039.57 when discounted at 9%, then the investment offers an annual interest rate greater than 9%.
+For example, if the present value of the promised future value payments of some financial instrument selling for  \$944.14 is\$ 1,039.57 when discounted at 9%, then the investment offers an annual interest rate greater than 9%.
 But how much greater?
-What yield will the investor earn by buying the financial instrument for $944.14?
+What yield will the investor earn by buying the financial instrument for \$944.14?
 The purpose of this chapter is to explain how to compute the yield on any investment.

 # COMPUTING THE YIELD ON ANY INVESTMENT